-No Win No Fee Dental Negligence Claims Solicitors
+No Win No Fee Dental Medical Negligence Claims Solicitors

 It doesn’t matter if you see a dentist as a private or an NHS patient, you are entitled to receive a high standard of treatment and care.
-You should certainly not expect dental negligence to create a problem or make the condition of your teeth worse.
-Dental negligence claims are becoming an increasingly popular area for us with us settling many dental negligence cases and delivering credible compensation.
+You should certainly not expect a negligent dentist to create a problem or make the condition of your teeth worse.

-Dental negligence causes avoidable pain and suffering.
-While many patients can have corrective treatment that leaves them with little to no side effects, others suffer injuries which cast a shadow over the way they feel about themselves.
+Unfortunately, dental negligence can cause a patient avoidable pain and suffering.
+While many people can have corrective treatment that leaves them with little or no side effects, others can suffer injuries which cast a shade over the way they feel about themselves.

-These examples of dental negligence cases uk only cover the most common reasons clients ask The Medical Negligence Experts for help, but a dental practitioner may be guilty of being negligent if any treatment they provide causes avoidable pain or injury even if the reason is not listed here.
+The following examples of dental negligence will only cover the most common reasons clients ask The Medical Negligence Experts for help.
+It’s important to note you are entitled to make a claim against a dentist if any treatment performed caused avoidable pain or injury, even if it is not listed below.

 - Extracting the wrong tooth

 - Poor quality products and incorrect techniques used in a tooth whitening process

 - Not extracting a decayed tooth which leads to further decay

 - Incorrectly administering anaesthesia